rhfogh/NEF/specification/Overview.md

     The default value is 'false'.

     6. The index column is a line number with consecutive integers starting at 1.
 It is not preserved on import and re-export.
-The purpose it to preserve the order of the lines (which is significant for specifying the sequence) for implementations like (deposition) databases that do not use ordered containers for the data.
+The purpose is to preserve the order of the lines (which is significant for specifying the sequence) for implementations like (deposition) databases that do not use ordered containers for the data.